JasonThomasData/neural_net_cpp/README.md

 - Figure out how to pass the NeuronInterface around properly.
 Currently there's a functions that work with two kinds of neurons, but if they share an interface, they should be able to take a reference to the interface.
-- My makefile is not the prettiest, should probs clean that up if I get the chance.
+- Move the internal functions from the Soma to the Classifier class, since the Network is now just a container, so Neurons should be too.

 ### Thoughts on project structure

 This project has two classes that important for doing stuff - `Classifier` and `Trainer`.
 Both accept a reference to the `NeuralNetwork`.

-The `NeuralNetwork` is a container for the data model.
+The `Network` is a container for the data model.
 It has internal objects like `Neurons` and `Synapses` that do their own logic internally.
 The network creates layers of these smaller objects when it is initialised.

-The `Classifier` and `Trainer` classes manipulate the network.
+The `Classifier` and `Trainer` classes manipulate the `Network`.

 The `./bin/train` program will use the `Classifier` and `Trainer` classes, while `./bin/classify` will only initialise and use the `Classifier` object.

+The data members in the i`Network` class for input_layer and output_layer can remain, but those will be to a layer class that's added with composition.
+The layer class will have references to former and next layers, allowing for as many hidden layers as the user wants.

 Actually the whole experience has taught me a lot more about OOP - my classes now use inheritance when the derived class "is a" thing of that parent class, but composition when the class "has a" data member.
 I didn't previously appreciate those class relationships in OOP until now.